 Tresorit Alternative Options

-Dropbox offers almost identical usage and even similar pricing plans.
-Their security is a bit more lax, but their plans are slightly cheaper as a result.
+Offers almost identical usage and even similar pricing plans.
+Their security is a bit laxer, but their plans are slightly cheaper as a result.

 Based on everything covered in this Tresorit review, if you’re looking for a great Dropbox-style cloud storage service with great security and are willing to pay a little more for great security, then Tresorit is an amazing option.
 It’s easy to use, it performs well, and its security is unmatched.